websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/elasticsearch-connector-settings.md

-# Elasticsearch Connector Reference
+# Elasticsearch Connector Configuration Reference

-> The configuration information here applies to the latest available (bundled or through Marketplace) version of the Elasticsearch 6 and Elasticsearch 7 connectors for Liferay Portal 7.3 CE and for Liferay DXP 7.2 and 7.3.
+> The configuration information here applies to the latest available (bundled or through Marketplace) version of the Elasticsearch 6 and Elasticsearch 7 connectors for Liferay Portal 7.3 & 7.4 CE and for Liferay DXP 7.2 & 7.3.
 Appropriate information about the exact GA/Service Pack/Fix Pack and Marketplace versions are provided where needed.

-## Introduction
-Elasticsearch is Liferay's default search engine.
-Each Liferay Portal CE and Liferay DXP version is **bundled** with a connector to Elasticsearch that is compatible with a specific Elasticsearch major version:

-    Liferay DXP 7.2 & Liferay Portal 7.2 CE => Elasticsearch 6
-    Liferay DXP 7.3 & Liferay Portal 7.3 CE => Elasticsearch 7

-To add support for newer major Elasticsearch versions for released DXP versions, Liferay releases **new connectors through Marketplace**.
-These connectors can be used as drop-in replacements for the out-of-the-box (bundled) connectors:

-    Liferay DXP 7.2 => Liferay Connector to Elasticsearch 7

-Most of the time, the last released connector on Marketplace for one DXP version becomes the out-of-the-box bundled connector in the next DXP version.
-For example, DXP 7.3 comes with the Liferay Connector to Elasticsearch 7 bundled, and this connector is available for Liferay 7.2 on Marketplace.

-## Configuration Overview
+## Overview

 The connection to Elasticsearch is primarily defined in the _Elasticsearch 6/7_ configuration entry in System Settings (or via [corresponding configuration file](#elasticsearch-connection-configuration-entries)).
 Liferay 7.3 introduced the possibility to define multiple connections to Elasticsearch, through the [factory configuration](../../../system-administration/configuring-liferay/configuration-files-and-factories/using-factory-configuration.md) _Elasticsearch Connections_ configuration.
 Both configuration entries are configurable through [System Settings](../../../system-administration/configuring-liferay/system-settings.md) or an [OSGi configuration file](../../../system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.md) (recommended: use config files).